 Using 100% all natural, plant based, farm to face ingredients, Raw Love uses antioxidant ingredients and moisturizes your skin as you use it.
 Another solid formula, Raw Love claims not to melt, even when in the hot sun.
 It goes on white and rubs in clear providing water-resistant SPF 35 protection.

 Vegan, organic and cruelty-free Goddess Garden products tick a lot of boxes for those looking for an eco-friendly and responsible suncare product.
 This one has great reviews and has been on my wish list for some time.
-Lightly scented with lavender essential oil the Goddess Garden Everyday Natural Mineral Sunscreen Lotion offers gentle yet powerful sun protection with a formula rich in coconut and sunflower oils to nourish the skin.
+Lightly scented with lavender essential oil the Goddess Garden Everyday Natural Mineral Lotion offers gentle yet powerful sun protection with a formula rich in coconut and sunflower oils to nourish the skin.

-As with many of the other sunscreens featured, Suntegrity is free of parabens and phthalates and great for both kids and adults.
+As with many of the other products featured, Suntegrity is free of parabens and phthalates and great for both kids and adults.
 The formula contains organic green tea extract, cucumber extract and pomegranate seed oil.
 Suntegrity Natural Mineral Sunscreen is labeled as Vegan, Non-Greasy and Non-Toxic.

 Have you made the switch to reef safe sunscreens yet?